erSubhashThapa/100daysofcode/r1-log.md

 - **JavaScript30: *Sort Without Articles***

    This took me a while because I'm still getting used to the array functions like `map()`, `sort()`, and `filter()`.
 I learned a little bit about [in place](https://en.wikipedia.org/wiki/In-place_algorithm) algorithms when I was reading about [`sort()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).
 I was wondering where the sort function keeps the order of the array at every step?
 I guess it stores it in place which I'm trying to understand.
 Is it accessible in the debugger?
 If I want to see mid-sort-function what's been sorted and in what order so far, can I?
+I'm still trying to figure out what order the compare function in `sort()` takes each item.
+I console logged an example to see but I'm still not sure.

+   ![]screenshot](log_imgs/array_3-09.png)

    I used `indexOf()` but because I was thinking of indexes I did `indexOf[]` instead of `()`.
 I'm surprised I got no syntax errors from this.

+   When I watched Wes's solution, it was much better.
+He used regular expressions with `replace()` which made the program much more concise.
+I ended with trying the challenge over again, doing what Wes did.

+   Learned about `trim()` which removes white space from the outer edges of a string.

+    - **Thoughts and Feelings:**

+    Coding was much easier today.
+My extended family wasn't around.
+I coworked with my cousin by the pool under a "computer burqa" to help reduce my eye strain.

+    I journaled last night to help me figure out how I could have better handled the situation that happened yesterday.
+I feel much better and figured out what I can do in the future.
+This morning I meditated andthat helped too.
+I didn't do mindfulness which I normally do.
+Instead I tried a meditation from the book I'm reading, which claims mindfulness isn't the same as meditation.
+In my case, meditation was a better choice because it helps rejuvinate you and get rid of passed stress.
+It prepares you to handle stress in the future.
+Mindfulness is mostly just for the present moment.

 ## Day 67
 ### 3/8/19